At British Marine we are committed to respecting and protection your privacy.

 - details of British Marine general and annual meetings (to key contacts only)

-- information on events which British Marine is attending and British Marine events and courses which may be relevant to you.
+- information on events which British Marine is attending and British Marine events and courses which may be relevant to you (which could be via email and/or via marketing on social media channels such as Facebook, Linkedin, Twitter)

 Our purpose for sending you this information is to ensure you are kept informed about: details of meetings and events you are entitled attend; and information, benefits and services regarding your organisation’s membership with British Marine.
 Our legal basis for using your information will depend on whether you are a representative from an organisation with a separate legal identity, if so, our legal basis is generally in pursuit of our legitimate business interests; If you are not, we will generally be relying upon your consent to provide you with this information.
 However, in some circumstances we may rely upon another legal basis for using your information, such as: